HelixNetwork/pendulum-sdk/packages/validators/README.md

 # @helixnetwork/validators

-Collection of guards and validators, useful in helix development.
+Collection of guards and validators, useful in Helix development.

 ## Installation